pythonnz/charter/README.md

 ## Rule 5

 The Rules of the Charity may be altered, added to or rescinded at an annual general meeting (AGM) or, in special circumstances, at a special meeting held for the purpose.
-These meetings will be conduted in accordance with Rule 6.
+These meetings will be conducted in accordance with Rule 6.
 Only members of the Charity can vote.

 In either case, a vote is taken on each modification to the Rules, with a two-thirds majority indicating the successful modification to the Rules.